backupbrew/switchbrew/USB services.md

 ### GetDsEndpoint

-Takes a type-5 buffer and returns an [\#IDsEndpoint](#IDsEndpoint "wikilink").
+Takes a type-5 buffer and returns an output u8 and an [\#IDsEndpoint](#IDsEndpoint "wikilink").
 [Manu](Manu%20Services.md "wikilink") uses this twice for getting two endpoint sessions, with the following 0x7-byte buffer data: